jordantrizz/zshbop/README.md

 setup_environment | Installed the necessary packages.
-whatismyip | Checks opendns and tells you what your external IP address is. listen | What's listening on what port.
+whatismyip | Checks opendns and tells you what your external IP address is. listen | What's listening on what port. vh | Using curl to test virtual hosts before migration

 ## Coding
 Command | Description|